Curtin-Open-Knowledge-Initiative/oa-book-geography/templates/paper.md

 and the 95% confidence interval is shown.
 For the corpus as a whole and for every category, the median Gini coefficient of OA books is lower, meaning that the geographical usage of OA books is more diverse (i.e. less unequal).

-### Open access books show enhanced title effect on geographic usage
+### Open access books associated with a larger title effect on geographic usage

 Approximately 16% of the whole corpus of books in this study had a region or country name in their title or subtitle.
 The proportion of OA vs non-OA books with a geographic reference in the title is approximately the same.
 We hand coded title-references to countries or regions, including variations referring to language (e.g. “Chinese”) and regions (“Africa”, “Latin America” as well as possessives such as “Sub-saharan” and “Latin American”) and examined the usage from those regions focusing on Africa and Latin America as examples.
 We are interested in discovering whether there is a “title” effect, i.e., a book with title referencing a region shows greater usage in that region, and if this effect differs across OA and non-OA books.

 The proportional increases in downloads for books referencing “Africa” in their titles are presented in Figure 6.
 The three panels show download patterns for all books, OA books and non-OA books, respectively.
 Parallel visualisations for books referencing “Latin America” are provided in Figure S2 of the Appendix.

-For Africa and Latin America we see substantial enhanced usage overall from those regions featuring in the title.
-In both cases there is also some evidence of enhanced usage in some parts of the other region (i.e. enhanced usage in a small number of African countries for titles that have Latin America in the title).
-In the case of books with “Africa” in the title there is enhanced Latin America usage in Guyana, Suriname, Venezuela, and Panama.
-Other countries with enhanced usage are Laos, the Solomon Islands and Timor Leste.
+For Africa and Latin America we see substantial increase in usage overall from those regions featuring in the title.
+In both cases there is also some evidence of increased usage in some parts of the other region (e.g. increased usage in a small number of African countries for titles that have Latin America in the title).
+In the case of books with “Africa” in the title there is increased Latin America usage in Guyana, Suriname, Venezuela, and Panama.
+Other countries with increased usage are Laos, the Solomon Islands and Timor Leste.

-The size of the geographic effect is strongly enhanced by OA.
+The size of this geographic title effect is substantially larger for books that are OA.
 OA books about Africa are widely read beyond Africa as well as in Africa.
-There is a very large enhancement of usage compared to the whole sample across the African continent.
-By contrast, non-OA books with “Africa” in the title show a usage enhancement only in South Africa, Uganda, Ethiopia and Sudan.
-Not only does OA enhance usage in countries under-represented in global scholarship, it also enhances the global usage of scholarship about under-represented countries.
+There is a very large increase in usage compared to the whole sample across the African continent.
+By contrast, non-OA books with “Africa” in the title show a usage increase only in South Africa, Uganda, Ethiopia and Sudan.
+Not only is OA associated with increased usage in countries under-represented in global scholarship, it also associated with increased global usage of scholarship about under-represented countries.
 See Case study in the Appendix for an example of the enhancement of usage for a book with a specific country in the title.

 Similar effects are seen for Latin America, although the enhancement is not quite as localised as in the case of Africa.
-Usage in Latin America is strongly enhanced for all books with ‘Latin America” (including variations and possessives such as “Latin American”) in the title and the degree of enhancement is substantially stronger for OA books.
-In addition there is broader enhancement of usage internationally for the OA books.
-The overall enhancement effect is larger for books with “Latin America” (maximum enhancement of 100 times more usage) than it is for “Africa” (maximum enhancement of 5-fold).
+Usage in Latin America is substantially greater for all books with ‘Latin America” (including variations and possessives such as “Latin American”) in the title.
+The size of this increase is substantially larger for OA books.
+In addition, there is broader usage internationally for the OA books.
+The overall effect is larger for books with “Latin America” (maximum of 100 times more usage) than it is for “Africa” (maximum increase of 5-fold).

 ![](africa_title_effect.png)

 _Figure 6 Increases in usage for books with “Africa” in the title._ Overall usage for each country of books with “Africa” in the title was divided by usage for that country for the full corpus.
 Increases in usage are shown with countries showing unchanged or decreased usage displayed in the lightest shades.
-OA books show relatively more increase across a range of countries, with the enhancement concentrated in Africa.
+OA books show relatively more increase across a range of countries, with the increase concentrated in Africa.

 ### Anonymous usage versus logged usage